Search-based Testing of Simulink Models with Requirements Tables: Simulink, Requirements Tables, and Simulink Stateflow

-RT also enables engineers to use the \emph{prev} (a.k.a \emph{getPrevious}) operator~\cite{Prev}.
+Even though this is not the case for our running example, each arithmetic expression can use arithmetic operators (i.e., $\term_1 \odot \term_2$ with $\odot \in \{+, -, *, /\}$).
+For example, the atom $2+\mathit{P\_s} > 87$ could be used as an atom for the postcondition.
+RT also enables engineers to use the \prev (a.k.a \emph{getPrevious}) operator~\cite{Prev}.
 This operator returns the value of the data at the previous time step.
-For example, the value of $\mathit{prev}(\mathit{F\_s})$ within the action column of the RT represents the value of $\mathit{F\_s}$ in its previous simulation time.
-Notice that, starting from Simulink R2023a, the initial values of inputs and outputs must be specified to be used as the previous values for the beginning of the simulation to avoid undefined behavior.
+For example, the value of $\prev(\mathit{F\_s})$ within the action column of the RT represents the value of $\mathit{F\_s}$ in its previous simulation time.
+Note that, starting from Simulink R2023a, the initial values of inputs and outputs must be specified to be used as the previous values for the beginning of the simulation to avoid undefined behavior.
+Formally, the grammar from \Cref{fig:syntax} defines a \emph{term} \term as either a real constant (i.e., \constant), an input or output variable (i.e., \variable), the term $\prev(\inputVariable)$ indicating the previous value of the input variable \inputVariable, or a combination $\term_1 \odot \term_2$ of two terms $\term_1$, $\term_2$ with an arithmetic operator $\odot \in \{+,-,*,/\}$.{TermDefinition}{small_contribution_1}

 RTs can specify actions in their action columns.
 Actions are operations that should be executed when their precondition is satisfied.
 For example, the action $\mathit{F\_diff}=\mathit{F\_s}-\mathit{prev}(\mathit{F\_s})$ sets the value of the output signal $\mathit{F\_diff}$ to $\mathit{F\_s}-\mathit{prev}(\mathit{F\_s})$ when the precondition of Requirement~1 is satisfied.
 Since the precondition of Requirement~1 is always satisfied, the action sets the value of the variable $\mathit{F\_diff}$ at every simulation time.
-Otherwise, there exists a simulation time for which no action specifies a value of $\mathit{F\_diff}$, the simulation stops with an error.
+Otherwise, there would exist a simulation time for which no action specifies a value of $\mathit{F\_diff}$, and the simulation would stop with an error.
+The grammar from \Cref{fig:syntax} does not account for actions since they can be considered as a part of the post-condition, i.e., the post-condition of the RT can include the conjunction of the content of the Postcondition and the Action columns from \Cref{fig:exampleRT}.{ActionColumn}{small_contribution_1}

+Note that several preconditions can be satisfied simultaneously, forcing the satisfaction of the postcondition of the corresponding requirements.
+For example, for the RT from \Cref{fig:exampleRT} the postcondition of Requirement~1 should always be satisfied since the requirement comes with no precondition.
+The postconditions of Requirements~2 and 3 should be satisfied when the condition of the corresponding preconditions holds.

+\rep{The interested reader can refer to a recent work~\cite{menghi2024completeness} for additional details on the syntax of RTs.}{A recent work~\cite{menghi2024completeness} defines the formal semantics of RT, which provides additional details for the interested reader.}{RephrasingCitation}{small_contribution_1}